Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Introduction

 In general, the designs of WSR-maximization precoders under the power constraints mentioned above can be formulated as optimization problems with equality constraints.
-Recently, manifold optimization has been extensively studied and successfully applied to many domains \cite{Manifold1,Manifold2,Manifold4,Manifold5}, showing a great advantage in dealing with the challenging equality constraints.
+Recently, manifold optimization has been extensively studied and successfully applied to many domains \cite{Manifold1,Manifold2,Manifold4,Manifold5}, showing a great advantage in dealing with smooth objective functions with challenging equality constraints.
 In mathematics, a manifold is a topological space that locally resembles Euclidean space near each point.
 By revealing the inherent geometric properties of the equality constraints, manifold optimization reformulates the constrained problems in Euclidean space as unconstrained ones on manifold.
 By defining the Riemannian ingredients associated with a \textit{Riemannian manifold}, several Riemannian methods are presented for solving the unconstrained problems on manifold.
 In addition, manifold optimization usually shows promising algorithms resulting from the combination of insight from differential geometry, optimization, and numerical analysis.
+To be specific, by revealing that the precoders under TPC, PUPC or PAPC are on different Riemannian submanifolds, we can leverage this insight to transform the constrained problems into unconstrained ones on these submanifolds.
 Therefore, manifold optimization can provide a potential way for designing optimal WSR-maximization precoders under different power constraints in a unified framework.